-By following these article tips, you will be able to find a graphic design job with ease.
+By following these article tips, you will easily find a graphic design job.

-There are 15 tips for graphic design students I will talk about, which you should follow during your university period, and will help you find the desired job position.
+There are 15 tips for graphic design students I will talk about.
+You should follow them during your university period, and they will help you find the desired job position.

-Whether you’re freshman or senior, these tips will help you betting the competition when it comes down to work search.
+Whether you’re a first- or fourth-year student, these tips will help you bet the competition when it comes down to work search.

 What Are Your Responsibilities As a Graphic Designer?